Related: Roundup Cancer Lawsuits

 Proposition 65, a state safety initiative approved in 1986, requires California to publish a list of chemicals known to cause cancer, birth defects, or other reproductive damage.
-Monsanto fears that listing glyphosate as carcinogenic will give away the company’s whole game of poisoning the entire world under the guise of feeding it.
-Just ask Seralini’s rats how fed GMO corn poisoned with glyphosate worked for them.
+Monsanto fears that listing glyphosate as carcinogenic will erode their market for this powerful chemical and lead to increasing regulation.
 Besides causing cancer, Roundup with glyphosate has been linked to kidney and liver damage, and more.

 Monsanto had also alleged that California’s listing mechanism violates due process clauses of both the state and federal constitutions, because Monsanto’s property interest in the Roundup trademark and its reputation will be damaged if glyphosate is listed.
 Judge Kapetan again disagreed, ruling that the state office’s decision is not subject to due process claims because it’s a quasi-legislative act.

 The judge also denied Monsanto’s claim that listing glyphosate as carcinogenic would violate the company’s right to free speech under the state and federal constitutions.
 In this failed argument, Monsanto lawyers claimed that a cancer listing would force Monsanto to include a warning label regarding the possible cancerous effects of glyphosate.
-(Imagine that – a cancer warning on a probable carcinogen.)
-Monsanto claimed that such a warning would be “false and misleading,” and would not advance any legitimate or substantial government interest.
-(In this argument, a citizen’s right to avoid carcinogens is, of course, mute.)
+Monsanto claimed that such a warning would be “false and misleading,” and would not advance any legitimate or substantial government interest, while ignoring citizen’s right to not be exposed to a carcinogen.

-Judge Kapetan agreed with the state office that Monsanto’s First Amendment claim is not ripe for adjudication because the mere listing of glyphosate does not require Monsanto to provide a warning.
+Judge Kapetan agreed with the state office that Monsanto’s First Amendment claim is not ripe for adjudication, because the mere listing of glyphosate does not require Monsanto to provide a warning.
 Indeed, even with a carcinogenic listing for glyphosate, Monsanto may never be required to give such a warning.
-(Did you expect any of this to make sense?)

 The judge also noted that the hazard assessment office has the discretion to determine that glyphosate poses no significant risk of causing cancer even if glyphosate is placed on the Proposition 65 list.